Listen to a snippet of Charli XCX, The 1975 and No Rome's new single

 Taking to Twitter this evening (March 3), Charli posted a 17-second black-and-white clip in which she is seen dancing to the upbeat single at home. “are u ready for spinning… ?” she wrote as the caption.

+In a follow-up tweet, Charli hailed No Rome and The 1975 as “so talented”, adding: “It’s honestly so cool to have this song with them, I feel like we all speak the same musical language in someway [sic], and that language is stunning/exquisite/tasteful and chic.”

-You can see that tweet below now.
+You can see both posts below.

 are u ready for spinning… ? 🌪 pic.twitter.com/zSWMQzFKl1